johnyob/omniml/tex/popl26-author-response-draft.md

-This work started from the question of how to improve OCaml's support for type-based disambiguation, which currently uses a mix of pi-directional and bi-directional type inference, and is found to be lacking by users.
+This work started from the question of how to improve OCaml's support for type-based disambiguation, which currently uses a mix of pi-directional and bidirectional type inference, and is found to be lacking by users.
 The OCaml features we consider are using a form of static overloading (but semi-explicit first-class polymoprhism is not really overloading), and it would not be acceptable to consider using dynamic overloading as it would change the dynamic